 The overall cost-effectiveness for this control measure has not been estimated.
+The cost-effectiveness for this control measure is approximately \$235,400 per ton of NOx reduced using the DCF method, and approximately \$357,100 per ton of NOx reduced using the Modified LCF method.
 As this control measure covers miscellaneous sources mainly including laundry dryers, pool heaters, and grills, the cost of each individual source is discussed in this measure.
-A comprehensive analysis would be required during the rulemaking process to ascertain the emission reductions of each type of sources and therefore the cost-effectiveness for this control strategy.
+A comprehensive analysis would will be required during the rulemaking process to ascertain the emission reductions and cost-effectiveness of each type of sources and therefore the cost effectiveness for this control strategy.